vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

 .. caution::

     * If you intend to configure additional NICs during provisioning, ensure that you are aware of the network and NIC details of the cluster.
-    * Configuring additional NICs, assigning IP rules, and specifying Kernel Parameters is only possible during provisioning of new nodes (first provisioning).
+    * Configuring additional NICs and specifying Kernel Parameters is only possible during provisioning of new nodes (first provisioning).
 Nodes which have already been provisioned and are in booted state can't be modified with a re-run of ``discovery_provision.yml`` playbook.
     * For a node in the "booted" state, configuring additional NICs or kernel parameter changes is not possible with a re-run of the ``discovery_provision.yml`` playbook.
 Instead, use the ``server_spec_update.yml`` playbook to make any changes to the "booted" node.
-For more information, `click here <../AdvancedConfigurationsUbuntu/AdditionalNIC_ubuntu.html>`_.
+For more information, `click here <../../AdvancedConfigurations/AdditionalNIC_rhel.html>`_.

 Playbook execution
 ----------------------